Shoulder pain is quite normal after any vaccine.

 The good news is that even with SIRVA, your shoulder pain can be successfully treated naturally, and without medications or procedures.
 Don’t let a healthcare professional brush off your concerns and blame your prolonged shoulder pain on your booster shot.

 Talk to a musculoskeletal expert who understands this sort of thing and get some help!

 CLICK HERE to request a Free Discovery Call with our Client Success Team.

 They’ll let you know if we can help – and if you’re a good fit for our services – get you scheduled as soon as possible.

 Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media Group.
-To get in touch, or request a free copy of one of her guide to neck and shoulder pain, email her at email@example.com or call 603-605-0402
+To request a free copy of one of her guide to neck and shoulder pain CLICK HERE or to get in touch, email her at [email protected]y.com.